 Subd.
 9. Improved security.
 The commissioner shall develop new drivers' licenses and identification cards, to be issued beginning January 1, 1994, that must be as impervious to alteration as is reasonably practicable in their design and quality of material and technology.
 The driver's license security laminate shall be made from materials not readily available to the general public.
 The design and technology employed must enable the driver's license and identification card to be subject to two or more methods of visual verification capable of clearly indicating the presence of tampering or counterfeiting.
 The driver's license and identification card must not be susceptible to reproduction by photocopying or simulation and must be highly resistant to data or photograph substitution and other tampering.

 Subd.
-11. Designated caregiver. (a) Upon the written request of the applicant on a form developed by the department, which contains the information specified in paragraph (b), and upon payment of an additional fee of $3.50, the department shall issue a driver's license or Minnesota identification card bearing a symbol or other appropriate identifier indicating that the license holder has appointed an individual to serve as a designated caregiver under chapter 257A.
+11. Standby or temporary custodian. (a) Upon the written request of the applicant and upon payment of an additional fee of $3.50, the department shall issue a driver's license or Minnesota identification card bearing a symbol or other appropriate identifier indicating that the license holder has appointed an individual to serve as a standby or temporary custodian under chapter 257B.

-(c) The department shall maintain a computerized records system of all persons listed as designated caregivers by driver's license and identification card applicants.
+(c) The department shall maintain a computerized records system of all persons listed as standby or temporary custodians by driver's license and identification card applicants.
 This data shall be released to appropriate law enforcement agencies under section 13.69.
-Upon a parent's request and payment of a fee of $3.50, the department shall revise its list of designated caregivers and alternates to reflect a change in the appointment of a designated caregiver.
+Upon a parent's request and payment of a fee of $3.50, the department shall revise its list of standby or temporary custodians to reflect a change in the appointment.

-(d) At the request of the license or card holder, the department shall cancel the designated caregiver indication without additional charge.
+(d) At the request of the license or card holder, the department shall cancel the standby or temporary custodian indication without additional charge.
 However, this paragraph does not prohibit a fee that may be applicable for a duplicate or replacement license or card, renewal of a license, or other service applicable to a driver's license or identification card.

 (e) Notwithstanding sections 13.08, subdivision 1, and 13.69, the department and department employees are conclusively presumed to be acting in good faith when employees rely on statements made, in person or by telephone, by persons purporting to be law enforcement and subsequently release information described in paragraph (b).
 When acting in good faith, the department and department personnel are immune from civil liability and not subject to suit for damages resulting from the release of this information.